alissacanesim/Alissa-Canesim-Bento-AI-Portfolio/Computer-Vision-ITAI1378/Lab-08-Vision-Language-Models/README.md

 - Vision Language Models (VLMs)
 - PIL (Pillow)

+## Result

-**Result:** The VLM performed well on image description, OCR, and accessibility tasks, but showed reliability limitations by answering only 2 of 3 chart questions correctly and hallucinating information when given misleading prompts.
+The VLM performed well on image description, OCR, and accessibility tasks, but showed reliability limitations by answering only 2 of 3 chart questions correctly and hallucinating information when given misleading prompts.

 ## Files